syl20bnr/spacemacs-elpa-mirror/melpa/isearch+-readme.txt

    `isearchp-toggle-region-restriction') during search to toggle `isearchp-restrict-to-region-flag'.

+   Restriction of Isearch to the region works also for a rectangular region (which you create using `M-x rectangle-mark-mode').
+The region is always deactivated in this case.

-   NOTE: For search to be limited to the active region in Info, you must also use library `info+.el'.
+   NOTE: For search to be limited to the region in Info, you must also use library `info+.el'.

  * Option and commands to let you select the last target occurrence (set the region around it):